msoucy/msoucy.me/content/pages/about.md

 Slug: about
 Date: 1970-01-01 00:01

-I'm a fifth year student at the Rochester Institute of Technology.
+I'm a recent graduate from the Rochester Institute of Technology.

 I spend most of my time tinkering with programming languages, but I'm always open to trying new things.